HonestArchivist/BCH-Subreddit/README.md

 - RV refers to subreddit/reddit rule violations
 - #### Folder Breakdown
    - [BCH Ads] consists of advertisements and promotions, most can be linked to Bitcoin.com or their staff/supporters.
-   - [BCH Brigading] consists of being banned from a different subreddit and/or attacking/criticizing the posts/users/mods therein. r/Bitcoin is the most frequent target with r/Cryptocurrency being the second most.
+   - [BCH Brigading] consists of attacking/criticizing the posts/users/mods in other subreddits. r/Bitcoin is the most frequent target.
    - [BCH Censorship] consists of instances of censorship and/or the approval/justification for the same.
    - [BCH Champagne] consists of celebrating perceived pitfalls in Bitcoin/LN and regarding it as a good sign for BCH.
    - [BCH Conspiracy] consists of conspiracy theories justifying the lack of support for BCH and their promoters.